Computer Engineering

 PHD University of Missouri-Rolla

-Kelvin Todd Erickson, Curators' Distinguished Teachning Professor1
+Kelvin Todd Erickson, Curators' Distinguished Teaching Professor1

 PHD Iowa State University